 As they open and close with a crank mechanism, awning windows are easy to operate.
 The crank handle folds down, so it will not snag on your window treatments.

 Hopper windows, however, open with an automatic latch that is used to keep the window from closing.
-The drawback of this is that it is hand-operated and makes these windows a bit harder to open and close.
+The drawback of this is that it is hand-operated and makes these new windows a bit harder to open and close.
 The majority of hopper windows are manufactured of double panes for added energy efficiency and security.
 This also drastically reduces the size of the window.
 For this reason, hopper windows are typically installed in such areas as basements, where added ventilation is needed.

 Direction of Operation